-The Effect of Fiscal Stimulus: Evidence from Covid-19
+The Aggregate Effects of Fiscal Stimulus: Evidence from the Covid-19 Unemployment Supplement

 Date Written: August 2020

 The current economic crisis has highlighted the need for data that are both timely and local so that the effects of fiscal policy options on local economies can be evaluated more immediately.
 This paper highlights the potential value of using two new sources of near real-time data to inform decisions about the appropriate stimulus approach to implement.
 The first data source is administrative records that provide universal, weekly, information on unemployment claimants.
 The second data source is transaction level data on economic activity that are available on a daily basis.
 We make use of discrete changes in stimulus payments to construct a framework for evaluating real-time effects of fiscal policy on local economic activity.
 In particular, we leverage cross-county and over-time variation in the relative size of the Federal Pandemic Unemployment Compensation (FPUC) COVID-19 supplement to Unemployment Insurance – from $0 to $600 to $300 between March and September 2020 - to estimate the local economic impact of unemployment, earnings replacement, and the interaction between the two.
 We find that higher earnings replacement rates lead to significantly more consumer spending, even with increases in the unemployment claimant rate, which is consistent with the goal of the fiscal stimulus.